5ecompendium/bestiary/_creatures/derro-savant-b.md

 ***Magic Resistance.*** The derro savant has advantage on saving throws against spells and other magical effects.

 ***Spellcasting.*** The derro savant is a 5th-level spellcaster.
-Its spellcasting ability is Charisma.
+Its spellcasting ability is Charisma (spell save DC 12, +4 to hit with spell attacks).
 The derro knows the following sorcerer spells:

 * Cantrips (at will): <i>acid splash, mage hand, message, prestidigitation, ray of frost</i>